 Absolutely stunning visuals of schools of whales deep in the Pacifics.
 Hopefully it is not photoshop.
-Or whatever.
 The whalehunting is excellent picturization.
 The walk Nickerson takes like kind of initiation in the entrails of the culled whale is astounding, flabbergasting!
 Can’t believe humanity lived and evolved through this stage of barbarity!

 The narrator stops midway with serious misgivings over the abominations the men committed in order to survive when they run out of food and water as they make their return voyage, sun-baked and thirsty and famished.
 On prompt from his interviewer, he finally bares terrible secrets that had plagued his conscience for years that make for an incredulous real life story.
 Moby-Dick is born.